Verteego/vds-doc/installation.rst

 1. Clone Verteego Data Suite
 """"""""""""""""""""""""""""
-Clone the following repository to your local machine (NOT the remote server where you want to install Verteego DS, we'll precise this later).
+Clone the following repository to your local machine (NOT to the remote server where you want to install Verteego DS, as Ansible will automatically deploy the software to the remote server).
+In the following, this directory is named VDS_ROOT.

 ::